Ketosis Symptoms: the Bridge Between Experience and Science – Introduction

 How can you test your ketone levels?

-The easier and cost-effective way to measure ketone body levels is by way of urinary reactive strips.
+Urinary ketone strips are a simple and cost-effective method to detect ketosis, but blood ketone meters provide a more accurate measurement of ketone levels.
 To use them you need to collect fresh urine iin a recipient and dip the reactive strip, as directed by the product instructions.
 A change of color will take place, indicating the level of ketones in the body, by referencing a table of colors.

 What are the risks of nutritional ketosis?

-For people without any health condition, nutritional ketosis poses a low risk.
+While nutritional ketosis is generally safe for many people, it's important for individuals with specific health conditions, such as type 1 diabetes, pancreatitis, liver failure, or disorders of fat metabolism, to consult a healthcare professional before starting a ketogenic diet due to increased risks.
 As mentioned in the article, most people experience “the keto flu,” which usually takes a few days to one or two weeks to wane off.

-However, there are particular rare health conditions that prevent from performing a keto diet; for instance, Pyruvate carboxylase deficiency, Porphyria, and disorders of fat metabolism.
+Individuals with conditions such as Pyruvate carboxylase deficiency, Porphyria, and certain fat metabolism disorders should avoid a ketogenic diet due to the risk of exacerbating their condition and should only consider dietary changes under strict medical supervision.
 It is good advice to consult your doctor to check if you are a good fit for the keto diet.

 What causes bad breath during ketosis?

 One of the ketone bodies produced when you are in ketosis is acetone.
 This molecule has the capacity to travel to the lungs and aerosolize into your breath and has a particular smell.
-For most people, it is uncomfortable, but it could be alleviated by chewing mint gums.
+While chewing mint gum can temporarily mask the odor of acetone breath, increasing water intake and practicing good oral hygiene can also help minimize the odor.

 Wrapping up